MeIsAlan/teams/teams.md

 Hello there!
 Today I'll be showing you a simple way to make teams in the Pawn scripting language.

-First we start by making the Player Team Variable: new PlayerTeam[MAX_PLAYERS];
+First we start by making the Player Team Variable new PlayerTeam[MAX_PLAYERS];

-Now we make the teams with Marcos:
+Now we make the teams with Marcos
 #define civilians 1
 #define admins 2